The author uses her varied academic and professional experiences to help those interested in learning the German language.

 The first few slides (pictures) come for free.
 The complete app with 54 topic pictures costs £ 2.99.
 The app as a smaller version with 18 topics only cost £ 1.49.

 LinguPingu Free for Preschoolers

-This app which is similar to Play 2 Learn is made for even smaller children.
-When the child taps on one of the objects (for example 'arm' in the topic 'body') the graphics come to live and the child can not only hear the spoken word for the object either in their own language or the chosen language, they will also be enternained by the animation and music.
+This app, which is similar to Play 2 Learn, is made for even smaller children.
+When the child taps on one of the objects (for example 'arm' in the topic 'body') the graphics come to life and the child can not only hear the spoken word for the object either in their own language or the chosen language, they will also be entertained by the animation and music.
 Since small children need a lot of encouragement this app is really made for preschoolers.
 The app covers the most common topics, suitable for that age (animals, body, nature, farm, apartment, toys, food, clothes and transportation).